CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Related Work

-As modern LLMs become more capable from pretraining on coding tasks, they can be adapted to text-to-SQL using prompt-based approaches such as RAG.
-Research in this field follows two parallel tracks: one is \textit{model-centric}, focusing on developing more advanced context retrieval strategies \citep{gao2023texttosqlempoweringlargelanguage, shi-etal-2025-gen}, the other is \textit{data-centric}, aiming to enhance context representation through techniques like knowledge graphs \citep{shen2025magesqlenhancingincontextlearning, li2024scalable}.
-In the medical domain, however, retrieval-based models remain relatively unexplored.
-A notable exception is the work of \cite{ziletti2024retrievalaugmentedtexttosqlgeneration}, which tackles specialized medical terminology using masked retrieval and standardized medical codes to normalize entity references.
+As modern LLMs become more capable from pretraining on coding tasks, they can be adapted to text-to-SQL using in-context learning approaches such as RAG.
+Research in this field follows two parallel tracks: one is \textit{model-centric}, focusing on developing more advanced context retrieval strategies \citep{gao2023texttosqlempoweredlargelanguage, shi-etal-2025-gen}, the other is \textit{data-centric}, aiming to enhance context representation through techniques like knowledge graphs \citep{shen2025magesqlenhancingincontextlearning, li2024scalable}.
+In the medical domain, however, retrieval-based models remain relatively underexplored.
+A notable exception is \citet{ziletti-dambrosi-2024-retrieval}, which, similar to CBR-to-SQL, combines retrieval with entity alignment to handle specialized medical terminology in EHR text-to-SQL.
+However, their entity alignment module is restricted to clinical ontology codes, while this component in CBR-to-SQL generalizes to any natural language entity mention and has a broader role: allowing structured retrieval via entity tagging and entity revision in the final query.
+Furthermore, \citeauthor{ziletti-dambrosi-2024-retrieval} position medical terminology alignment as the core challenge, while we treat it as a symptom of a deeper architectural limitation with single-step RAG, allowing CBR-to-SQL to target a broader class of clinical text-to-SQL problems.